Ro5635/dynamodb-quick/README.md

 # dynamodb-quick

+I would recormend using the aws-cli directly for this, it allows you to provide referance to a JSON file to define the table structure.

 Creates a table in dynamoDB from a supplied JSON file conforming to the format of the dynamoDB describe table response.
-The AWS CLI seems to not accept the same JSON that dynamoDB pumps out, this does.
+This uses the AWS-SDK vs using the cli.

 ## Example use: